mike9251/karpathy.github.io/_posts/2017-11-28-edge-detection.markdown

     -2 & 0 & 2 \\
     -1 & 0 & 1 \\
     \end{bmatrix}
 $$
 $$G_{y} = \frac{1}{8}
     \begin{bmatrix}
     1 & 2 & 1 \\
     0 & 0 & 0 \\
     -1 & -2 & -1 \\
     \end{bmatrix}
-$$
+$$ and
 \\(\nabla_{x,y}{I} = [G_{x}, G_{y}]\\)

 Real images have some noise and computing gradient won't help finding eges.
-So first of all we need to use a low-pass filter h to get rid of the noise and after that calculate the gradient. h * f - filtered image d(h * f)/dx = (dh/dx) * f
+So first of all we need to use a low-pass filter `h` to get rid of the noise and after that calculate the gradient. h * f - filtered image d(h * f)/dx = (dh/dx) * f
-We can precompute the derivitive of h and apply it to the original image (with noise).
+We can precompute the derivitive of `h` and convole it with the original image (with noise).
 This save us one operation.

-With bigger sigma more small variations are smoothed away.
-So small value of sigma allows to detect fine features, big value suitable for detecting large scale edges.

-Canny Edge Operator
+**Canny Edge Operator**

 Primary edge detection steps:
 1. Smooth derivatives to suppress noise and compute gradient (take a 2nd derivatives of low-pass filter g and convolve the result with the image).
 2. Threshold the result to fing regions of "significant" gradient.
-3. "Thin" to get localized edge pixel (NMS) - look at a thick edge and pick only one pixel with max intensity along the gradient direction.
+3. "Thin" to get localized edge pixel (`NMS`) - look at a thick edge and pick only one pixel with max intensity along the gradient direction.

-4. Linking
-  4.1 Define two thresholds: low and high
-  4.2 Use the high threshold to start edge curves and then low threshold to continue them
+With bigger sigma more small variations are smoothed away.
+So small value of sigma allows to detect fine features, big value suitable for detecting large scale edges.

 Laplasian